Jerome Fellowships

 The Application

 (NOTE: The primary language used by evaluators during the selection process is English.
 If text is intentionally written not in English, a line of context would be helpful to an evaluator.
-Playwrights’ Center acknowledges this is an ethnocentric practice and hopes to expand access in the future.
+Playwrights’ Center acknowledges this is an ethnocentric practice.
 While most Fellowship activities and engagements are conducted in English, Playwrights' Center staff are available to discuss additional support and resources as necessary.)

 -Application Form